-Unless a specific exemption is noted, a Certificate of Approval from the Commission is required for, but not limited to, any proposed construction of or change to any elements of the property listed below.
-If in doubt whether a Certificate of Approval is required, consultation with the Commission prior to commencement of work is recommended and encouraged.
+Unless a specific exemption is noted, a Certificate of Approval from the Commission is likely to be required for, but not limited to, any proposed construction of or change to any elements of the property listed below.
+If in doubt whether a Certificate of Approval is required, such as "case-by-case basis" situations, consultation with the Commission prior to commencement of work is recommended and encouraged.